nims-dpfc/nims-hyrax/README.md

     * [redis container](https://github.com/antleaf/nims-hyrax/blob/develop/docker-compose.yml#L109-L125) running [redis](https://redis.io/), used by Hyrax to manage background tasks.
 By default, this runs the redis service on port 6379 internally in docker.<br/><br/>
     * [app container](https://github.com/antleaf/nims-hyrax/blob/develop/docker-compose.yml#L62-L81) sets up the [Hyrax] application, which is then used by 2 services - web and workers.<br/><br/>
     * [Web container](https://github.com/antleaf/nims-hyrax/blob/develop/docker-compose.yml#L83-L94) runs the materials data repository application.
 By default, this runs the materials data repository service on port 3000 internally in docker (http://web:3000). <br/><br/>This container runs [docker-entrypoint.sh](https://github.com/antleaf/nims-hyrax/blob/develop/hyrax/docker-entrypoint.sh).
 It needs the database, solr and fedora containers to be up and running.
 It waits for 15s to ensure Solr and fedora are running and exits if they are not.
 It [runs a rake task](https://github.com/antleaf/nims-hyrax/blob/develop/hyrax/docker-entrypoint.sh#L38-L39), ([setup_hyrax.rake](https://github.com/antleaf/nims-hyrax/blob/develop/hyrax/lib/tasks/setup_hyrax.rake)) to setup the application. <br/><br/>The default workflows are loaded, the default admin set and collection types are created and the users in [setup.json](https://github.com/antleaf/nims-hyrax/blob/develop/hyrax/seed/setup.json) are created as a part of the setup.<br/><br/>
     * [Wokers container](https://github.com/antleaf/nims-hyrax/blob/develop/docker-compose.yml#L96-L107) runs the background tasks for materials data repository, using [sidekiq](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=2ahUKEwio06ew2qPhAhUMZt4KHT0jDwQQFjAAegQIBBAB&url=https%3A%2F%2Fgithub.com%2Fmperham%2Fsidekiq&usg=AOvVaw3mZXHmVT7i5YYB8_u56eH2) and redis.
 By default, this runs the worker service. <br/><br/> Hyrax processes long-running or particularly slow work in background jobs to speed up the web request/response cycle.
-When a user submits a file through a work (using the web or an import task), there a humber of background jobs that are run, initilated by the hyrax actor stack, as explained [here](https://samvera.github.io/what-happens-deposit-2.0.html)<br/><br/>You can monitor the background workers using the materials data repository service at http://web:3000/sidekiq when logged in as an admin user.
+When a user submits a file through a work (using the web or an import task), there a humber of background jobs that are run, initilated by the hyrax actor stack, as explained [here](https://samvera.github.io/what-happens-deposit-2.0.html)<br/><br/>You can monitor the background workers using the materials data repository service at http://web:3000/sidekiq when logged in as an admin user. <br/><br/>
   * [docker-compose.override.yml](https://github.com/antleaf/nims-hyrax/blob/develop/docker-compose.override.yml) This file exposes the ports for fcrepo, solr and the hyrax web container, so they an be accessed outside the container.
-If running this servcie in development or test, we could use this file.
+If running this servcie in development or test, we could use this file. <br/><br/>
   * [docker-compose-production.yml](https://github.com/antleaf/nims-hyrax/blob/develop/docker-compose-production.yml) builds the [nginx container](https://github.com/antleaf/nims-hyrax/blob/develop/docker-compose-production.yml#L15-L26) running the nginx service, which will reverse proxy requests from the web service, run by the web container.
-This will expose port 443 to the users, so they can interact with the materials data repository using https://mdr-domain-name.com
+This will expose port 443 to the users, so they can interact with the materials data repository using https://mdr-domain-name.com <br/><br/>
+  There is also a http basic authentication requested by NGinx.
+The Credentials can be generated with the `htpasswd` command from the `apache2-utils` package (on Ubuntu) and the htpasswd file should be in the [docker/nginx directory](https://github.com/antleaf/nims-hyrax/tree/develop/docker/nginx) <br/><br/>
+  To change or remove the http auth, edit the config in [docker/nginx/nginx.conf](https://github.com/antleaf/nims-hyrax/blob/develop/docker/nginx/nginx.conf) and the `.htpasswd` file. <br/><br/>
+  The domain name would need to modified to one you are going to use for your service in the nginx.conf file<br/><br/> The nginx container will automatically try to ascertain free-of-charge a [Certbot / LetsEncrypt](https://certbot.eff.org) certificate, it it has access to the server, to check the domain name resolves.<br/><br/>In order for the certificate verification to succeed, it is important not to destroy and recreate the nginx container's volumes so fast as to hit the Certbot rate limit for new certificates.
+In addition, ports 80 and 443 on our application must be accessible from the Certbot servers (i.e. not blocked by firewall).<br/><br/>It is very likely that you will need toreplace this nginx conf to one that suits your deployment environment.

 The data for the application is stored in docker named volumes as specified by the compose files.
 These are: